rushabhdharia/action-detection/ReadMe.md

 2. Download Videos_MERL_Shopping_Dataset.zip and unzip it.
 3. Create train, val and test folders inside the unzipped folder for Videos_MERL_Shopping_Dataset.
 4. Move 1st 60 videos (1_1_crop to 20_3_crop) to the train folder.
-5. Move the next 18 vidoes (21_1_crop to 26_3_crop) to the val folder
+5. Move the next 18 videos (21_1_crop to 26_3_crop) to the val folder
 6. Move the remaining 28 videos (27_1_crop to 41_2_crop) to the test folder
 7. Then run the following command on the terminal "./convert_video_to_images.sh Videos_MERL_Shopping_Dataset"
+8. Repeat the above steps 2-6 similarly for Labels_MERL_Shopping_Dataset and then run Generate_output_pickle_files.ipynb.
-8. Activate the conda environment and run ActionRecognition.py on terminal or ActionRecognition.ipynb to run in the jupyter environment
+9. Activate the conda environment and run ActionRecognition.py on terminal or ActionRecognition.ipynb to run in the jupyter environment
+10. In order to run ResNet Model run Resnet.py

 ## References